Argonys/Summer-pastures-planning/README.md

 ## ~~Week 4 (27/07 -> 31/07)~~

-### Sorry, it's holidayyyyys !
+### Sorry but it's holidays !
 We're closed !

 ---

 That's all I can do for the moment.
-It's not August yet !
+It's not August yet...